rust-lang/project-goal-reference-expansion/docs/authoring.md

     [block]: expressions/block-expr.md
     [enumerations]: types/enum.md
     ```
-* See the [Conventions] section for formatting callouts such as notes, edition differences, and warnings.
+* See the [Conventions] section for formatting callouts such as notes, edition differences, warnings, and stability markers.

 There are automated checks for some of these rules.
 Run `cargo xtask style-check` to run them locally.